Digital Finance

 Back in 2019, when enterprises began moving from pilot programs to production networks, one question kept surfacing: why do blockchain’s core features actually matter?

-First, decentralization means a distributed database maintained by multiple participants, eliminating the need for a central authority.
-In other words, no single gatekeeper controls the data.
-Instead, everyone shares a synchronized record (think Google Docs, but far more secure).
-This creates a single source of truth.
+Decentralization means a distributed database maintained by multiple participants, eliminating the need for a central authority.
+No single gatekeeper controls the data.
+Instead, everyone shares a synchronized record, think Google Docs, but far more secure.
+This creates transparency.
+It creates a single source of truth.
+And it shifts power away from whoever used to hold all the keys.

 In short, blockchain real world applications transform supply chains from opaque guesswork into transparent accountability.